 John 1:33 "I did not know Him, but He who sent me to baptize with water said to me, 'Upon whom you see the Spirit descending, and remaining on Him, this is He who baptizes with the Holy Spirit.'"

-Up to His ascension, there was no record of Jesus baptising anyone with the Holy Spirit.
+Up to His ascension, there was no record of Jesus baptizing anyone with the Holy Spirit.

 Mat 3:11 "I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire."

 These 2 events must be fulfilled for He is faithful to His word.
-Our lack of understanding in the bible is probably caused by:-
+Our lack of understanding of the bible is probably caused by:-